Richard Zeits Positions For 2017, Part 1: Oil Starting An Upcycle

 In natural gas, attention appears to be excessively focused on the near-term (12 months) price expectation for Henry Hub, whereas regional price dynamics and the industry's longer-term cost structure appear to be overlooked at times.
 This is surprising, given that a typical natural gas producer owns reserves in the ground that will take decades to develop and will be producing, possibly, into the next century.

 Overall, the cyclical nature of the Energy industry appears to be underestimated.
 Judging by trading patterns, investor sentiment seems to be dominated by near-term commodity prices.
-Which does, in fact, create opportunities for contrarian investors with strong convictions and longer term investment horizons.
-It is no surprise that some of the best returns in 2016 were made by buying energy stocks at the time when oil prices were in the $20-$30s per barrel and Henry Hub was trading below $2/MMBtu, even recognizing that some companies filed for Chapter 11.
+Which does, in fact, create opportunities for contrarian investors with strong convictions and longer-term investment horizons.
+It is no surprise that some of the best returns in 2016 were made by buying energy stocks at the time when oil prices were in the $20-30s per barrel and Henry Hub was trading below $2/MMBtu, even recognizing that some companies filed for Chapter 11.

 JL: What is your favorite area going into 2017 - E&P, pipelines, services, refining/marketing, etc.?
-What's your highest conviction long or short idea?
+What's your highest-conviction long or short idea?

 RZ: On the operational side, there are many exciting themes to focus on.

 Well results in the Delaware Basin have been an important positive surprise that will likely evolve to the Basin establishing itself as an equal rival to the Midland Basin.
-This is in fact the biggest unfolding development for the U.S. shale oil industry.
+This is, in fact, the biggest unfolding development for the U.S. shale oil industry.
 Among frontier areas, the PRB Basin has significant and underestimated promise.

 Strong requirements for new infrastructure in emerging producing areas will create differentiated opportunities in the Midstream space.

-Some better established areas, such as mature conventional fields and core areas in the Bakken, appear to offer relative value and strong upside optionality in the event an upcycle in oil proves viable.
+Some better-established areas, such as mature conventional fields and core areas in the Bakken, appear to offer relative value and strong upside optionality in the event an upcycle in oil proves viable.

 Some of the themes have obviously been discovered by the market.
 Many stock valuations reflect very high expectations.
-That said, Oil and Gas is an opportunity-rich space that moves very fast and offers new opportunities every day.
+That said, oil & gas is an opportunity-rich space that moves very fast and offers new opportunities every day.

 In 2017, Zeits Energy Analytics is shifting its focus.
 Our priority will be differentiated, actionable ideas which we will try to develop for OIL ANALYTICS subscribers, in addition to maintaining a solid foundation of macro and industry analysis.